 Learn more about The Broad.

 2. Getty Museum

-Prepare to be transported to another world, as you are whisked up to the top of the hill by tram, with soaring views over the city.
-Upon arrival you will be greeted by expansive plazas, fountains, and exquisite gardens lined with sculptures.
+Prepare to be transported to another world, as you are whisked up to the top of the hill by tram, with soaring views from the Getty Museum over the city.
+Upon arrival you will see expansive plazas, fountains, and exquisite gardens lined with sculptures.
 This is one of the most breathtaking museums in Los Angeles.

 Learn more about the Getty Museum.

 The FREE Getty Villa would be quite at home in Ancient Rome.
 It's located on a bluff-top on the Pacific Coast Highway, overlooking the sparkling blue ocean of Malibu.
 It was built by oil magnate J.Paul Getty in 1974, and is a replica of a Roman Villa destroyed in the Mount Vesuvius eruption in AD79.

 The Getty Villa is a feast for the senses, with a striking 90-meter ornamental pool in the Outer Peristyle, surrounded by lush, fragrant gardens.
 This path then leads to the secluded Inner Peristyle and the exhibition rooms that house precious antiquities from the Greek, Roman and Etruscan eras, and some Bronze Age pieces dating 6500 BC.

 Visitors take the trip up to Griffith Observatory for the best views of Los Angeles and the Hollywood Sign.
 However, this FREE Observatory has so much more to offer, and is one of the best museums in Los Angeles.
 Where else can you touch a piece of the moon brought back by Apollo 14 astronauts, or see a meteorite from Mars?

 Step inside the stunning art deco interior of the Griffith Observatory, to see two floors of astronomy exhibits, and a free giant telescope with a close-up view of the sun (a fee is required for the planetarium shows).